 Although there’s fierce competition from other regions in Italy, notably Tuscany, the Dolomites, Sicily, and the Amalfi Coast, there are such amazing outdoor things to do in Piedmont that the region could be regarded as Italy’s top outdoor destination.

-There may not be any world-class rock climbing or hiking on volcanic slopes in Piedmont, but there’s much else!
-In fact, this region in northwestern Italy is among Europe’s best destinations for wine-powered bike rides.
+There may not be world-class rock climbing or hiking on volcanic slopes in Piedmont, but there’s much else!
+This region in northwestern Italy is among Europe’s best destinations for wine-powered bike rides.
 There’s some phenomenal food to be enjoyed, too.

 The combination of world-class wine and authentic culinary products is the ultimate fuel for outdoor activities in Piedmont.
 Below, we’ve chosen the three best things to do in Piedmont for outdoors people, a trinity of activities that sets this gorgeous region apart from all other destinations in Italy.